uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/frontend/RENDERING_PIPELINE.md

 known as the [Decorator Pattern][].

 The Java interface at the center of the uPortal Rendering Pipeline is `IPortalRenderingPipeline`.
 Instances of `IPortalRenderingPipeline` are Spring-managed beans.
-The primary rendering pipline bean is assigned an id (in Spring) of `portalRenderingPipeline`.
+The primary rendering pipeline bean is assigned an id (in Spring) of `portalRenderingPipeline`.
 Components in other parts of the portal (outside the Rendering Pipeline) use this bean (exclusively) to interact with rendering in the portal.